adambard/learnxinyminutes-docs/julia.html.markdown

 ## 3. Control Flow
 ####################################################

-# Let's make a variable
+# Let's make a variable.
 some_var = 5

 # Here is an if statement.
-Indentation is not meaningful in Julia.
+Indentation is not meaningful in Julia, but is recommended.
 if some_var > 10
     println("some_var is totally bigger than 10.")
 elseif some_var < 10    # This elseif clause is optional.